h3nd3r/nutrition_pro/README.md

 ## Prerequisites

 - Python 3.7+
-- API keys for OpenAI and/or RunPod (depending on chosen model)
+- API keys for OpenAI (main LLM model) and Langfuse (for tracing and logging)

 ## Installation and Setup